Associate Director for Health Sciences

 He is a Fellow of the American Academy of Pediatrics, serving in the Sections on Infectious Diseases and International Child Health, and received an AAP Special Achievement Award in 2009 for his immunization projects.
 He is a member of the Board of Directors of the Wisconsin AAP where he serves as Chair of the Committee on Immunizations and Infectious Diseases, and represents the WI-AAP on the Wisconsin Council on Immunization Practice.

 Prior to joining the faculty in Madison, he served on the faculty at the Indiana University School of Medicine from 1997-2005, where he founded the International Adoption Clinic and served as associate program director for the Pediatric Residency Program.
-A native of Buffalo NY, Conway attended Cornell University undergraduate and medical school, completed a pediatrics residency at Northwestern-Children’s Memorial Hospital, and a pediatric infectious diseases fellowship at the University of Colorado-Children’s Hospital in Denver.
+A native of Buffalo, New York, Conway attended Cornell University undergraduate and medical school, completed a pediatrics residency at Northwestern-Children’s Memorial Hospital, and a pediatric infectious diseases fellowship at the University of Colorado-Children’s Hospital in Denver.